revellved/Codewars/ruby/README.md

 ## Commands

 > NOTE: If there are several commands in an item, then these are not steps, but options.

-- (RECOMENDATION) before starting to use virtualenv
-  - Install LSP server Solagraph for your IDE
+> RECOMENDATION: Install LSP server Solagraph for your IDE

 - Install packages (bundle)
   - bundle install